-The counter clockwise shift of the Beni River (Dumont, 1996) has left several paleofloodplains, one of which is nowadays occupied by the Rogaguado Lake.
-If we as-25 sume that, before the formation of the lake, when the Beni River flowed through the Rogaguado valley, its slope was relatively constant, the northern uplift or tilting that generated the lake, would had, therefore, also changed the slope of the original valley.
-The measurement of this change could provide a measure of the extent of the tectonic movement.
-Figure 10 shows the the original slope of the Rogaguado's floodplain and the amount of vertical movement which created the lake.
-In order to confirm the mechanism at the origin of these lakes and constrain the timing of their formation, Lake Rogoaguado was cored at several locations.
+The counter clockwise shift of the Beni River (Dumont, 1996) has left several palaeofloodplains, one of which is nowadays occupied by Lake Rogaguado.
+If we assume that, before the formation of the lake, when the Beni River flowed through the Rogaguado Valley its slope was relatively constant, the northern uplift or tilting that generated the lake, would have, therefore, also changed the slope of the original valley.
+The measurement of this change could provide constraints on the extent of the tectonic movement.
+Figure 10 shows the the original slope of Rogaguado's floodplain and the amount of vertical movement which created the lake.
+In order to confirm the mechanism at the origin of these lakes and constrain the timing of their formation, Lake Rogaguado was cored at several locations.
 Figure 11 shows the two cores retrieved from Lake Rogaguado that reached the bottom of the lacustrine sediments.
-The bot-
+The bottom part of core 398 includes the terrestrial phase that preceded the formation of the lake.
+This is a palaeosol characterized by abundant red oxides at its base, indicating recurrent wet and dry periods.
+The amount of organic matter increases towards the top of the terrestrial phase, which probably corresponds to a fossil Ah horizon.
+This terrestrial phase seems to correspond